alushenk/lem_python_in/README.md

 # lem_python_in
 project about graphs and data visualisation

-main.py - algorithm along with visualisation
+main.py - algorithm along with visualisation <br />
-lem_in.py - only algorithm with stardard output into console visualise.py - only visualisation without algorithm. reads commands from standard input
+lem_in.py - only algorithm with stardard output into console <br />
+visualise.py - only visualisation without algorithm. reads commands from standard input <br />

 usage examples: